-Most schools are equipped with digital infrastructure, including computers or tablets for students and internet connectivity.
-Many students also have access to smartphones and internet at home.
-However, a few of the students reported having access to laptop, desktop, or tablet at home, indicating a potential area for support outside of school to ensure more equitable access to digital learning resources.
+Most schools are equipped with digital infrastructure, including internet connectivity and access to computers or tablets for students.
+A majority of students also have access to smartphones and internet at home.
+However, just about half of the students reported having access to a laptop, desktop, or tablet at home, indicating a potential area for support to ensure more equitable access to digital learning resources outside of school.